 - Jennifer Lutz, Attorney & Campaign Manager, Stop Solitary for Kids, firstname.lastname@example.org

 The Center for Juvenile Justice Reform currently works with jurisdictions nationwide to help them better translate knowledge on “what works” into everyday practice and policy.
 The Center provides on-and off-site training, networking opportunities, webinars and more to help state and local agencies develop and implement system improvement efforts.

 The Council of Juvenile Justice Administrators (formerly Council of Juvenile Correctional Administrators) is a national non-profit organization formed in 1994 to improve local juvenile correctional services, programs and practices so that youth succeed when they return to the community and to provide national leadership and development for the individuals responsible for the systems.

 - Michael Dempsey, Executive Director

-- Wendi Faulkner, Deputy Director
+- Wendi Davis, Deputy Director